arttu-ekholm/healthmeter-ios/README.md

 ## Requirements

-The app requires a HealthKit-capable device and another device that measures and stores resting heart rate (such as Apple Watch or Oura ring).
+The app requires a HealthKit-capable device and another device that measures and stores resting heart rate (such as Apple Watch).

 ## Motivation